optimizers/nlpy/doc/source/introduction.rst

 a toolbox for solving `linear
 <http://en.wikipedia.org/wiki/Linear_programming>`_ and `nonlinear programming
 <http://en.wikipedia.org/wiki/Nonlinear_programming>`_ problems that is both
 easy to use and extensible.
-It is applicable to problems that are smooth, have no derivatives, or have integer data.

 NLPy combines the capabilities of the mature `AMPL <http://www.ampl.com>`_ modeling language with the high-quality numerical resources and object-oriented